-KEY: ppb: = parts per billion, or micrograms per liter ($\mu g/l$) NA: =Not applicable ND: =Not detected NR:= Not reported MNR:= Monitoring not required, but recommended. ppm: =parts per million, or milligrams per liter (mg/l) # of monthly positive samples: = Number of samples taken monthly that were found to be positive MCLG: =Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+KEY: ppb: = parts per billion, or micrograms per liter (μg/l) NA: =Not applicable ND: =Not detected NR: = Not reported MNR: = Monitoring not required, but recommended. ppm: =parts per million, or milligrams per liter (mg/l) # of monthly positive samples: = Number of samples taken monthly that were found to be positive MCLG: =Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
-MRL; =Method Reporting level-Lowest level of a particular contaminant that the lab can report for a specific analysis.

-MCL: = Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. pCi/L;=picocuries per liter-A measure of the radioactivity in water

-AL: =Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

-NTU="Nephelometric Turbidity Unit (NTU): A measure of the clarity of water.
-Turbidity in excess of 5 NTU is just noticeable to the average person."
+MRL; =Method Reporting level-Lowest level of a particular contaminant that the lab can report for a specific analysis.MCL: = Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. pCi/L;=picocuries per liter-A measure of the radioactivity in waterAL: =Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.NTU="Nephelometric Turbidity Unit (NTU): A measure of the clarity of water.
+Turbidity in excess of 5 NTU is just noticeable to the average person MRDL =Maximum Residual Disinfectant Level: The highest level of a disinfectant in drinking water.
+There is convincing evidence that the addition of a disinfectant is necessary foe control of microbial contaminants.
+MRDLG =Maximum Residual Disinfectants to control microbial contamination.

-1-The level presented represents the 90th percentile of the 10 sites tested.
+."1-The level presented represents the 90th percentile of the 10 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.

-2-The level presented represents the 90th percentile of the 10 sites tested.
-The action level for lead was exceeded at 1 of the 10 sites tested.
-Lead was not exceeded at any site
+The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.2-The level presented represents the 90th percentile of the 10 sites tested.
+The action level for lead was not exceeded in the 10 sites tested.
+3- Distribution system sample

-3- Distribution system sample ^{4.} Two Sample sites analyzed ^{(A)=} Valhalla Well Supply ^{(B)=} North Broadway / Kensico Supply
+4. Two required Sample sites analyzed

-The previous table demonstrates that we have had no violations.
-We are proud to report that your drinking water meets or exceeds all Federal and State requirements.
+Valhalla Well Supply

+(A)=

+Valhalla Well Supply

+(B)=

+North Broadway / Kensico Supply The State considers 50 pCi/L a level of concern for beta particles

+What does this information mean?

+As you can see by the table, our system had no violations.
+We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the level allowed by the State.
 As the State regulations require, we routinely test your drinking water for numerous contaminants.
 These contaminants include: total coliform, turbidity, inorganic compounds, nitrate, nitrite, lead & copper, volatile organic compounds, total trihalomethanes, and synthetic organic compounds.
 Although the samples illustrated are only a few of the many constituents we have sampled for, some of which have had detects.
 The EPA has determined that your drinking water is safe at these levels.